python/cpython/Doc/library/pickle.rst

 namespace to determine the object's module.

 When a tuple is returned, it must be between two and five elements long.
 Optional elements can either be omitted, or ``None`` can be provided as their value.
+The contents of this tuple are pickled as normal and used to reconstruct the object at unpickling time.
 The semantics of each element are:

 * A callable object that will be called to create the initial version of the object.
 The next element of the tuple will provide arguments for this callable,